 Justification by Faith

-On a hot summer day in 1505 Martin Luther, a German law student, was walking down the road.
-The sky suddenly became overcast and unleashed a violent thunderstorm.
+It was a hot day in the summer of 1505.
+Martin Luther, a German law student, was walking down the road when the sky suddenly became overcast and unleashed a violent thunderstorm.
 A bolt of lightning knocked Luther to the ground.
 This unpleasant encounter with electricity intensified Luther’s already simmering anxieties about death and judgment.
 He cried out, “St. Anne, help me!
 I will become a monk.”

-Luther thought that by living the monastic life he could grow in holiness and thus become fit to stand before a holy God.
+Luther entered the monastery because he thought that the monastic life would make him fit to stand before a holy God.
 As a monk, Luther’s efforts at self-reformation were impressive.
-His daily prayer vigils, periods of fasting, and time spent in the confessional (six hours on one occasion) all surpassed the practices of the other monks.
-During the cold German winters Luther often slept without blankets, believing that such afflictions could earn God’s favor.
+His daily prayer vigils, periods of fasting, and hours spent in the confessional surpassed the practices of the other monks.
+During the cold German winters Luther often slept without blankets, believing that such afflictions might garner God’s favor.

-All of Luther’s religious exercises, far from liberating his guilty conscience, only made him more aware of the depth of his sin.
+Much to Luther’s chagrin, all of his religious exercises, far from liberating his guilty conscience, only made him more aware of the depth of his sin.
 He realized that his sin was not measured by human standards, but by God's standard.
 In despair he said, "This word is too high and too hard for me that anyone should fulfill it."

-Luther shuttered at the prospect that he, a morally flawed man, would one day stand before the judgment seat of a holy God.
+Luther shuddered at the prospect that he, a morally flawed man, would one day stand before the judgment seat of a holy God.

 In his monastic duties Martin Luther served as a professor at the University of Wittenberg.
 A scholar in Hebrew and Greek, he taught theology and the Bible.
 In preparation for his classes on the books of Romans and Galatians he discovered the solution to his terror of one day standing before a holy God.
 In Romans 1:16-17 he read that in the gospel “a righteousness from God is revealed, a righteousness that is by faith from first to last, just as it is written: ‘The righteous will live by faith.’”

-Luther had read that text hundreds of times before but this time the light went on.
+Luther had read that text hundreds of times before, but this time a light went on.
 He realized that the gospel reveals not merely the righteous character of God; God’s righteous character had long ago been revealed in the Old Testament.
 What the gospel reveals is the righteousness of Christ, which God gives to us when we believe.
-As Michael Horton put it, Luther “understood for the first time the righteousness which God not only is, but gives.”
+For the first time, Luther understood not only the righteousness that God possesses, but the righteousness that God gives.